Captain-Gautam/momaitraders/README.md

-# Momay Traders - Static Digital Business Card Website
+# Momai Traders - Static Digital Business Card Website

-A modern, responsive React website for Momay Traders, a plastic packaging materials company based in Ahmedabad, Gujarat.
+A modern, responsive React website for Momai Traders, a plastic packaging materials company based in Ahmedabad, Gujarat.
 This **static digital business card** showcases the company's products and services with integrated WhatsApp functionality for easy customer inquiries.

 ## Features